jrneilson/dara/docs/tutorial_grid.md

 :::{grid-item-card} {octicon}`note;1.5em;sd-mr-1` Automated Refinement

-Backended by [BGMN](http://www.bgmn.de), Dara provides a simple and automated way to refine phases in powder X-ray diffraction data.
+Using [BGMN](http://www.bgmn.de) as a backend, Dara provides a simple and automated way to refine phases in powder X-ray diffraction (XRD) data.

 +++
 [Go to tutorial »](notebooks/automated_refinement)